-Well…what if you don’t have a Maid/Matron of Honor/Man of Honor?
-Or what if you want to break free from tradition?
+Well…what if you don’t have a Maid or Matron of Honor?

-What if I don’t want to do that either?
+What if you don’t want to do that either?

 Have a table behind where your vows will take place.
 Gently lay the flowers directly on the table.
 Or, be super prepared and have a vase all ready to go with water and place the flowers in the vase.

 What Do I Do With My Bouquet During the Wedding?

 At almost every wedding, I get asked how to hold a bouquet when it comes time for the ceremony or any pre-ceremony photos.
 I am here to provide you with the best tips and tricks photography-wise to get those great shots and look picture-perfect.

 Here are my tips on how to walk down the aisle with your bouquet: